Alpha backgrounds in the AMoRE-Pilot experiment: Modeling spectra

 Figure~\ref{fig:fitresult} shows fitted results for all the simulated background spectra plotted as various lines with different colors and styles for single-hit $\alpha$ events in C2.
-The overall energy spectrum summed over all simulations (red line) is well matched to the data (black line), including the continuum part in the energy spectrum that extends down to the ROI region.
-The grey area represents the internal contribution and the white area below the red line represents the surface contribution that is composed of different-colored background compositions.
+The overall energy spectrum summed over all simulations (red line) describes the data (black line), including the continuum part in the energy spectrum that extends down to the ROI region.
+The grey area represents the internal contribution and the white area below the red line represents the surface contribution, which is composed of different-color\ background compositions.
 A major contributor to the white area is surface contaminations of $^{210}$Pb on both the crystal and Vikuiti film.
-The simulated spectral shapes of the internal radionuclides, as shown in the grey area, produce Gaussian peaks, while most of peaks in the measured data are non-Gaussian.
-Including the background contributions from crystal surface contaminations not only improves the description of the non-Gaussian peaks but also the continuum between the peaks, as shown in Fig.~\ref{fig:fitresult}.
+The simulated spectral shapes of the internal radionuclides, as shown in the grey area, produce Gaussian peaks, whereas most of peaks in the measured data are non-Gaussian.
+Including the background contributions from crystal surface contaminations improves not only the description of the non-Gaussian peaks but also the continuum between the peaks, as shown in Fig.~\ref{fig:fitresult}.
+There is a region above 6 MeV where the data/model matching is worse because some of the data fluctuate due to low statistics.
+However, there are still tens of keV differences in the peak values at several energies between the data and the model, which makes the wavy shape of the residuals, even though we considered the energy scale as a systematic uncertainty in the fit.
+It is more discussed in Sect.~\ref{sec:5.2}.

+Figure~\ref{fig:matrix} shows the correlation matrix among fitted activities in C2.
+The fit parameters are numbered from 1 to 9 representing internal sources and 10 to 21 surface sources.
+The bulk and surface sources representing the same crystal contaminants are somewhat highly reversely correlated.
+However, other crystals with different depths show small correlations except for bulk/surface $^{210}$Pb.
+This anti-correlation between bulk and surface sources is due to the contribution of surface contaminants to the Q-value peaks.
+In contrast, the different surface contaminants are either less or not correlated with each other in the six crystals.